deminimis/minimalpdfcompress/README.md

      - **Compress Fonts**: Compresses embedded fonts.
      - **Compress PDF/A Output**: (Available for PDF/A conversion) Applies compression to PDF/A output.
      - **Remove metadata**: Removes any metadata it can.
 There might not be much it can remove.
      - **Traditional compression**: Uses Pikepdf after Ghostscript optimizations.
+     - **Overwrite original file**: Overwrites the original file rather than created a new processed file.
    - *Note*: Some options (e.g., downscaling factor, color strategy) are constrained if you are using PDF/A, for PDF/A to ensure compliance.
 6. **Process the PDF(s)**:
    - Click the "Process" button.